oktadev/okta-blog/_source/_posts/2019-12-12-tutorial-kotlin-beginners-guide.md

 Kotlin is an awesome option for Java developers because it is concise, expressive, and safe.
 According to JetBrains estimates, it can cut the total lines of code in your app by up to 40%.
 Kotlin also helps prevent `NullPointerException`s as it provides **non-nullable** types

-According to [Github Octoverse Report 2018](https://octoverse.github.com/projects#languages), Kotlin is the number one fastest-growing language.
+According to [GitHub Octoverse Report 2018](https://octoverse.github.com/projects#languages), Kotlin is the number one fastest-growing language.
 With 2.2M users, its popularity increases every month and big companies are using it.
 Android and JVM developers are falling in love with its features.
 Let's learn why.

 In this post you will find:
 - An overview of Kotlin's features